sakcham-de/Vechicle-Detection-using-OpenCv/README.md

 # Vehicle Detection

-This Python script is used for downloading an image from a URL and processing it for vehicle detection.
+This is a simple Python script is used for vehicle detection using OpenCv and numpy

 The script uses the following libraries:
 - PIL: For opening and manipulating the image.